Last Updated on: 10th November 2023, 01:35 pm

 The clock speed was the main spec used to determine computers’ speed when there were single-core processors.
 However, now that there are multi-core processors, the clock speed is no longer the only spec for consideration.
-The number of cores, the cache memory, and power consumption is considered, alongside the clock speed.
+The number of cores, the cache memory, and power consumption are considered alongside the clock speed.

 - CPU cores

 The CPU is the main component since it runs all calculations and applications in a computer.
-The CPU cores can either be single-cores or multi-cores.
+The CPU cores can either be single-core or multi-core.
 CPU cores consist of millions of transistors that enable the CPU to process data and execute commands.

 The nature of the tasks you will perform with your laptop will determine the number of CPU cores you need.
-But it’s good not to go for a computer with a single-core processor, although they are diminishing.
+But it’s good not to go for a computer with a single-core processor, although they are diminishing from the market.

 Matching Your Use Case With the Right Processor Speed